accurascan/AccuraMRZ-Android-SDK/README.md

      // Pass 'all' for accepting MRZs of all countries
      // or you can pass respective country codes of countries whose MRZ you want to accept.
 Eg:- 'IND', 'USA', 'TUN', etc.

-     // 4th parameter detectFace set 1 for detect face from image. or set 0 to for do not detect face
+     // Pass '1' to the 4th Parameter if you wish to detect face from the document, else pass '0'.

 ## ProGuard